irods/irods_client_rest_cpp/README.md

 - error
 - critical

+## HTTP and SSL
+It is highly advised to run the service with HTTPS enabled.
+The administrative API endpoint (i.e. _/admin_) is implemented to accept passwords in **plaintext**.
+This is on purpose as it removes the password obfuscation requirements from applications built upon the C++ REST API.

+Please refer to your proxy server's (nginx, apache httpd, etc.) documentation for enabling SSL communication.

 ## Interacting with the API endpoints
 The design of this API uses JWTs to contain authorization and identity.
 The Auth endpoint must be invoked first in order to authenticate and receive a JWT.
 This token will then need to be included in the Authorization header of each subsequent request.
 This API follows a [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS#:~:text=Hypermedia%20as%20the%20Engine%20of,provide%20information%20dynamically%20through%20hypermedia.) design which provides not only the requested information but possible next operations on that information.